-The Scheme derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or the Scheme transfers the financial asset and the transfer qualifies for derecognition in accordance with NZ IAS 39: Financial Instruments: Recognition and Measurement.
+The Scheme derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or the Scheme transfers the financial asset and the transfer qualifies for derecognition.
 A financial liability is derecognised when the obligation specified in the contract is discharged, cancelled or expires.